boobo94/boobo94.github.io/_drafts/webservice-architecture-golang.md

 Before going deeper into folder structure I have two confess you that I prefer to use an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping), because it's much easier and offers a good approach working with objects than to work with SQL queries and convert that data into arrays and try to debug a simple query.
 I use [GORM](https://github.com/jinzhu/gorm) because fulfill all me requirements: have all the basic ORM functions (Find, Update, Delete, etc..), accept associations (Has One, Has Many, Belongs To, Many To Many, Polymorphism), accept transactions, have sql builder, have Auto Migrations and other cool features.

-* about db.go with example
-* about service.go
-  * with example..
-  * why I need a service file

 ### /db.go

 I have this file to keep all the important configuration for GORM.
 So in this file I make a function which return a connection to database as object and this function will be called in _main.go_ and passed to all APIs which need interaction with database.